ohsu-comp-bio/UniVI/README.md

 ## Prepare input data

-UniVI expects per-modality AnnData objects with matching cells:
+UniVI expects per-modality AnnData objects with matching cells, be that paired data or some other pairing metric:

 * Each modality (e.g. RNA / ADT / ATAC) is an `AnnData` with the same `obs_names` (same cells, same order).
 * Raw counts are usually stored in `.layers["counts"]`, with a processed view in `.X`.